 - West Virginia

-Talk to a local Social Security Disability lawyer about the laws for your state.
-In some places, the tax rules are close to the IRS’s regulations.
-A lawyer can determine if any of your benefits are taxable.
+Talk to a local Social Security Disability Insurance lawyer about the laws for your state.
+In some places, the tax rules are close to the Internal Revenue Service’s regulations.
+A lawyer or tax professional can determine if any of your Social Security benefits have a taxable portion.

-You might get “back payments” for the time you were disabled before getting benefits.
+You might get “back payments” for the time you spent disabled before getting benefits.
 If a loved one died, you could also get a one-time death payment.
-These payments might increase your income for the year.
+These payments might increase your annual income level for the year.

-Will You Have to Pay Taxes on Your Benefits?
+Will You Have to Pay Taxes on Your Social Security Benefits?

 Probably not — unless you have a higher income.
-The application process for SSD is rigorous.
+The application process for Social Security Disability is notoriously rigorous.
 The Social Security Administration (SSA) won’t approve benefits if you are earning too much.

 Those on SSDI apply for it because they need assistance.
 They are rarely in a higher income bracket.
-However, if you are worried, talk to a lawyer about your options.
+However, if you are concerned, consult a lawyer about your options.

 How Can You Get Help Understanding SSD Taxes?